SACHSTech/careers-in-computer-science-lucas-pei/README.md

 <img src="https://ssc.ca/sites/default/files/imce/liaison/abkashlak/waterloo_0.png" width="500">

 ### Entrance Requirements
+To be considered for admission into computer science at The University of Waterloo, applicants are required to take 6 U/M grade 12 courses that include Calculus and Vectors, Advanced Functions, and Grade 12 English.
+Applicants are also required to fill out the Admissions Information Form (AIF) for their application to be considered.
 ### First Year Courses
 1. **CS 135:** Designing Functional Programs
 2. **MATH 135:** Algebra for Honours Mathematics